sger/flux/docs/internals/jit_backend.md

 - Literal deduplication: function literals at the same source span (tracked by `LiteralKey`) are compiled once.
 - Closures capture free variables as extra pointer arguments injected at call sites.

-The compiler emits calls to runtime helper functions for anything that requires heap allocation or builtin dispatch.
+The compiler emits calls to runtime helper functions for anything that requires heap allocation or Base function dispatch.

 ## Runtime Helpers (`runtime_helpers.rs`)